Skip to Recipe Skip to Content

 4. When the dough begins to stick together and form a ball, remove it from the bowl and place it onto a floured work surface.
 Continue to bring it together a little more until it is able to be formed into a ball.
 Pat the dough down into a circle, about 2½ inches thick and cut a deep cross in it.
 Place on a baking sheet.

-Recipe Courtesy of Old World Garden Farms
+Recipe provided by Old World Garden Farms